 9. Dramamine or Gravol

 Dramamine and Gravol are both separate brand names used for the treatment of nausea.
-They are also known to cause drowsiness in some people, and have been shown effect in dogs.
+They are also known to cause drowsiness in some people and have been shown some ef

 The active ingredient in these two drugs is called dimenhydrinate.
 Dramamine and Benadryl are both sedating drugs, but with different chemical compositions.